-- 1. "Front" Yard Fencing: ARC approval is required.
-The fence shall be constructed in accordance with the two rail details as shown in Figures 3 or 4 (reference appendices of these Guidelines).

-- 2. Interior Fencing in "Side" and "Rear" Yards: ARC approval is required.
-Considerations shall include, but are not limited to:

-- ☑ Fence Type and Design.
+- 1. "Front" Yard Fencing: ARC approval may be required.
+The fence shall be constructed in accordance with the two rail details as shown in Figures 3 or 4 (reference appendices of these Guidelines). - 2.
+Interior Fencing in "Side" and "Rear" Yards: ARC approval may be required.
+Considerations shall include, but are not limited to: - ☑ Fence Type, Design, Material, and Color. - ☑ Size and Location. - 3.
+Wrought Iron Fencing: ARC approval may be required.

-- ☑ Material.

-- ☑ Color.

-- ☑ Location. - 3.
-Wrought Iron Fencing: ARC approval is required.
 Highly ornamental wrought iron will not be approved. - 4.
-Composite Fencing: ARC approval is required.
-Considerations shall include, but are not limited to: - ☑ Color. - The color "Saddle" in the "Trex" line is acceptable. - Other brands' color selections must be close to the "Trex" brand color choice as determined by the ARC. - ☑ Location. - ☑ Design. - - A known brand such as "Trex" or equivalent product as certified by the Composite Fence and Decking Association (a division of the American Fencing Association) is recommended. - Plastic and vinyl fencing is prohibited. - 5.
-Retaining Walls/Fencing: ARC approval is required if the fence is to be located on top of a retaining wall or it will be within 18 inches of a retaining wall. - 6.
-Removal of Builder or Developer Installed Fencing: ARC approval is required if fencing installed by the Builder or Developer is being removed or modified.
+Composite Fencing: ARC approval may be required.
+Considerations shall include, but are not limited to: - ☑ Color. - The color "Saddle" in the "Trex" line is acceptable. - Other brands' color selections must be close to the "Trex" brand color choice as determined by the ARC. - ☑ Location. - ☑ Design. - ☑ Materials. - A known brand such as "Trex" or equivalent product as certified by the Composite Fence and Decking Association (a division of the American Fencing Association) is recommended. - Plastic and vinyl fencing is prohibited. - 5.
+Retaining Walls/Fencing: ARC approval may be required if the fence is to be located on top of a retaining wall or it will be within 18 inches of a retaining wall. - 6.
+Removal of Builder or Developer Installed Fencing: ARC approval may be required if fencing installed by the Builder or Developer is being removed or modified.